 The Wayne Sales Endowment Fund was established to fund the Canadian Tire Jumpstart program for children of Canadian Tire Corporation, Limited employees.
-The capital is to be invested.
-Income in the amount of \$3,477 (2014 - \$3,111) is included in interest income and is has been used to support the Canadian Tire Jumpstart program.
+The capital is to be invested for a minimum of 10 years.
+Income in the amount of \$3,305 (2016 - \$3,543) is included in interest income and has been used to support the Canadian Tire Jumpstart program.

 The Brandon Crisp Endowment Fund was established from an initial endowment contribution from public donations and external fundraising activities.
 The intention of this fund is to assist children in one or more Canadian Tire Jumpstart chapters in Ontario to participate in sports.
-Income of \$3,139 (2014 - \$2,808) is included in interest income and has been used to support the Canadian Tire Jumpstart program.
+The capital is to be invested for a minimum of 10 years.
+Income of \$2,983 (2016 - \$3,198) is included in interest income and has been used to support the Canadian Tire Jumpstart program.

 The Pat Marsden Endowment Fund was established from donations and external fundraising activities in memory of Pat Marsden.
 The intention of this fund is to support underprivileged children.
-Income of \$1,192 (2014 - \$1,067) is included in interest income and has been used to support the Canadian Tire Jumpstart program.
+The capital is to be invested for a minimum of 10 years.
+Income of \$1,133 (2016 - \$1,215) is included in interest income and has been used to support the Canadian Tire Jumpstart program.

-The endowment funds have a cost basis of \$882,956 (2014-\$882,956), of which the fair value is as follows:
+The endowment funds have a cost basis representing the original endowment contributions of \$882,956 (2016 - \$882,956).
+The fair value of the financial instruments held by the endowment funds is as follows:

-2015 2014
+2017 2016

 \$ \$

-Cash 10,092 610
+Cash 11,105 73

-Investments (Note 3) 933,587 925,524
+Investments (Note 3) 886,966 961,482

-943,679 926,134
+898,071 961,555